 The federal tax credit for producers of ENERGY STAR qualified manufactured homes expired on December 31, 2009.

-Manufacturing plants that produce and label ENERGY STAR qualified manufactured homes are eligible for an ENERGY STAR Leadership in Housing Award, which recognizes organizations that have made outstanding contributions to protecting the environment through superior energy efficiency.
+Manufacturing plants that produce and label ENERGY STAR qualified manufactured homes are eligible for an ENERGY STAR Certified Homes Market Leader Award (formerly Leadership in Housing), which recognizes organizations that have made outstanding contributions to protecting the environment through superior energy efficiency.
 There is no application necessary to be eligible for this award.
 Recipients are selected each year based on the number of ENERGY STAR qualified manufactured homes they have produced during the year, and are recognized at the National Congress & Expo for Manufactured and Modular Housing.
-For more information about the Leadership in Housing Award contact email@example.com.
+For more information about the ENERGY STAR Certified Homes Market Leader Award contact email@example.com.

 A fact sheet (127KB) is available for manufacturing plants that produce and label ENERGY STAR qualified manufactured homes to use in promoting their homes to consumers.